 At the minimum an annual Alliance status report will be provided to the Board of Directors

 Review and Termination of Alliances

-- Alliances will be reviewed on an annual basis by the Knowledge Center.
-Subsequent to the annual review process, recommendations will be given to the Executive Team for approval of termination.
-After the Executive Team approves termination, the BOD will be notified.
-Alliances may be terminated for any of the following reasons:
+Alliances will be reviewed on an annual basis by the Alliance staff.
+Subsequent to the annual review process, any termination recommendations will be given to the Executive Team for approval.
+After the Executive Team takes action, the BOD will be notified.
+External Relationships may be terminated for any of the following reasons:

-* The alliance is no longer aligned with the Academy's Strategic Plan and/or BOD program of work.
+- The Alliance is no longer aligned with the Strategic Plan and/or BOD program of work.

-* The alliance representative recommends termination as part of the year-end report based on any of the items noted above or other pertinent reasons.
+- The representative recommends termination based on any of the items noted above or other pertinent reasons.

-The Academy's official alliances consist of two distinct types: Project Alliance and Consortium Alliance.
-The definition of each of the types of alliances is outlined below.
+The Academy’s official Alliances consist of three types: Consortium, Project, and Network.
+The definition of each type is outlined below.